2024 Abundant Life Christian School shooting: Perpetrator

 Natalie Lynn "Samantha" Rupnow (November 7, 2009 – December 16, 2024), a 15-year-old female student at the school, was identified by a law enforcement official as the perpetrator.
 Rupnow lived in the Madison metropolitan area for the entirety of her life, with family ties in both Friesland and Randolph, Wisconsin.
 Her parents were both divorced and re-married twice.
 She had been enrolled in therapy by July 2022, which was supposed to help guide decisions about which parent with whom she would spend weekends.
 Before this therapy, Rupnow had threatened to kill herself and had engaged in self-cutting until her father "had to lock up all the knives in his house."
 One of her friends told police that Rupnow had referred to her father as a "drinker" and that he frequently verbally abused his daughter.

+In June 2022, when Rupnow was 12, she began contact with a 22-year-old man from Illinois, who claimed he was 17.
+Following multiple lewd messages from the man, he arranged to meet Rupnow, which he did on at least one occasion.
+This man's relationship with Rupnow was eventually discovered, and police charged him with child enticement.

 Months prior to the shooting in August, Rupnow joined a gun club when her father took her to a shooting range.
 He wrote in a Facebook comment that they had joined the club that spring and had been "loving every second of it".
 Rupnow's father told police that her interest in firearms had "snowballed" and that he had informed her of the combination to his gun safe where he kept her firearms.
 Ten days prior to the shooting, he texted a friend, saying that his daughter would shoot him if he opened the gun safe.